univention/univention-portal/README.dev.md

 ### Build and run containers locally

 An adjusted docker compose file has been created to make it easier to build the current state into container images and to run those images.
 This file can be found at `docker/docker-compose.yaml`.
+It will run the production containers in a local setup.

 Preparation: